 Vaccination to create immunity against infectious diseases has been a key public health initiative since the mid-19th century.
-Children were the main focus.
+Children have been the main focus.

-Though child vaccination was compulsory between 1863 and 1920 (with a brief period of non-compulsion in 1872) almost all parents ignored this law – in 1916 fewer than 1% of babies were vaccinated against smallpox.
+Though child vaccination against smallpox was compulsory between 1863 and 1920 (with a brief period of non-compulsion in 1872) almost all parents ignored this law – in 1916 fewer than 1% of babies were vaccinated.

 Spanner in the works